-Sea of Thieves game tips and tricks
+Sea of Thieves Tips and Tricks

 - Keep collecting these resources, especially bananas, from every island you visit.